M-o-a-T/moat/doc/spec_wire.rst

 Initially the bus is idle: all lines are de-asserted.

-A MoaT bus transition starts with a sender asserting one wire, according to the packet's priority, and starting a timer that runs for A+B. If any higher-priority wire is also asserted during that time, the sender must immediately de-assert its signal and try again later.
+A MoaT bus transition starts with a sender asserting one wire, according to the packet's priority (which starts Timer A). higher-priority wire is also asserted during that time, the sender must immediately de-assert its signal and try again later.

-The bus is idle when it is de-asserted for 2A+B. A sender waiting for a slot will delay some random time between A and 3A before trying to transmit.
+The bus is idle when it is de-asserted for 3A.
+A sender waiting for a slot will back off exponentially before trying to transmit.

 Collision detection